Some people distrust God because they believe he sanctions sexism and authorizes the subjugation of women.

 God designed Adam and Eve to have a deep, heartfelt connection with each other.
 However, original sin altered the uniformity of this dynamic.

-In their letters, Peter and Paul said wives should submit to their husbands, so men should dominate women.
+In their letters, Peter and Paul instructed wives to submit to their husbands, thereby giving men authority over women.

 Peter and Paul never authorized a master-servant patriarchy in marriage.
 Instead, they prescribed a lover-beloved symbiosis based on mutual respect.